Pratik-Doshi-99/pratik-doshi-99.github.io/_posts/2024-11-08-autoencoders.md

 ![synthetic Data](/images/blogs/autoencoder_data.png)

+*From top to bottom, the signal gets more noisy (denoted by the level of alpha).
+Each column represents an individual sample.*

 ## Autoencoder Model

 The denoising model is an autoencoder architecture that leverages 1-dimensional convolutional layers to process 1-D time-series data.
 The model structure includes: